Grimngor/Investit/LAUNCHER_GUIDE.md

 ```

 **What it does:**
+1. **Kills any existing Python processes** (prevents conflicts from stale servers)
-1. Opens new terminal for backend server
+2. Opens new terminal for backend server
-2. Starts FastAPI with uvicorn on `http://localhost:8000`
+3. Starts FastAPI with uvicorn on `http://localhost:8000`
-3. Opens new terminal for frontend server
+4. Opens new terminal for frontend server
-4. Starts Vite dev server on `http://localhost:5173`
+5. Starts Vite dev server on `http://localhost:5173`
+6. Opens browser automatically

 **Access points:**
 - Backend API: http://localhost:8000